 Due to the nature of its work, software factories have a higher exposure to diverse technologies, which eases decision making in favor of what is best for the business instead of being adrift, depending on the limitations (cutting edge technological skills and knowledge) that the existing team has.
-The incorporation of an nearshore/offshore team helps fill the gaps inside the current team, while simultaneously encouraging them to diversify their set of skills.
+The incorporation of a nearshore/offshore team helps fill the gaps inside the current team, while simultaneously encouraging them to diversify their set of skills.

-Furthermore, nearshore companies with experience in Agile software development know how to avoid common design and development mistakes, which promotes time saving and greater productivity, making it possible for the project to be launched into the market within the right timeframe.
+Furthermore, nearshore companies with experience in Agile software development know how to avoid common design and development mistakes, which promotes time-saving and greater productivity, making it possible for the project to be launched into the market within the right timeframe.